 She had some potential defamation issues she was dealing with and wanted to incorporate her business.

-Consider how you would have handled this.
 Most likely you would have scheduled a phone call, asked her a lot of questions about her business, heard her story, given her advice on handling the public complaints and then quoted her a fee to hire you to incorporate her business.

 That’s exactly what the other lawyer she contacted did.